joinpursuit/Pursuit-Core-Web/fundamentals/classes/README.md

 }
 ```

 While this will create 3 reasonable user objects, it increases the possibility that you might make a mistake.
-For example, you might make a type when making userFour:
+For example, you might make a typo when making userFour:

 ```js
 let userFour = {